- About Us

 At Giving What We Can, we want to help you support those charities that are able to do the most good with your donations.
 We take charity evaluation very seriously.
 Choosing where to give is important: it can be a far more important decision than how much you choose to give.
 Some aid programs are many times more effective than others: amongst aid programs focusing on poverty in the developing world, a factor of more than 1,000 separates the most from the least cost-effective.1

 If you’d just like our advice on where to give without going into depth with our research, you can skip ahead to our list of recommended charities.
-We currently advise giving to Against Malaria Foundation, Deworm the World, and Schistosomiasis Control Initiative.
+We currently advise giving to Against Malaria Foundation, Deworm the World, Schistosomiasis Control Initiative and Project Healthy Children.
 We’d like to stress that these are just our current recommendations.
 As we learn more, our advice may change.
 To stay up to date, consider subscribing to our blog, where our research team post regular updates.
+Our recommendations also draw heavily on the work of GiveWell, and you can also learn a lot and anticipate potential future advice by reading their research pages and blog.
 To learn more about our work in evaluating charities, please read on.
 You might also be interested in our methodology page.

 COMPARING CHARITIES ACROSS CATEGORIES